szmpns/HackTheBox-Writeups/Starting Point/Tier 1/Appointment/README.md

 ### Burpsuite with a SQL Injection

-We are going to use `Burpsuite`.
+We will use `Burpsuite`.
 If you are not familiar with this tool, search for some tutorials via Internet.
 Also, make every effort to understand how to set up a proxy.

 We are going to put fake credentials like `test` `test` to intercept the request.